WatchOutNewsAgency/wona.github.com/_posts/2026-08-24-sac-handbook.md

 ## Offline Debates
 Where mandated by the EC:

+* If any candidate fails to appear for the scheduled offline debate, their candidature will be cancelled by the Election Commission (EC).
 * Debates will be held only at approved venues and times.
 * An EC-appointed moderator will oversee proceedings.
 * Personal attacks and abusive language are prohibited.